Chelsea Crash On Lampard Return, Man Utd, Newcastle Boost Top-four Bids - UrduPoint

 The presence of Lampard, Chelsea's record goalscorer, did little to inspire his players and Matheus Nunes won it for Wolves in the 32nd minute with a superb half-volley into the far corner from the edge of the area.

-Sacked by lowly Everton in January after less than a year in charge, Lampard will now turn his attention to Wednesday's Champions League quarter-final first leg at holders Real Madrid.
+Sacked by lowly Everton in January after less than a year in charge, Lampard said of his Chelsea return: "There has been a lot of change and that's not an excuse but things need to improve.

 Goals from Scott McTominay and Anthony Martial edged United ever closer to a return to the Champions League next season.